JKirtika/NuPack/README.md

 * Paste this link http://www.apache.org/dist/ant/ivyde/updatesite in Work With field.
 * This will show...
 1. Apache Ivy library and 2.
 Apache IvyDE Eclipse plugins; choose select all option.
 * Click Next, Agree and Finish.

+## 3. How to run tests from the command line